 Those who want to explore downtown Coronado can visit Spreckels Park in the heart of Coronado.
 A central pavilion hosts summer concerts and events for the family to enjoy.
 You can also find a jungle gym and dozens of unique trees to provide ample shade and picnic areas.
 Check out the Spreckels Park website for more information.

 See Related: Things to Do in Ramona, California

 17. Golf at The Coronado Municipal Golf Course

 Address: 2000 Visalia Row, Coronado, CA 92118

-The Coronado Municipal Golf Course has been rated one of the best golf courses, according to Golf Digest.
-In fact, it was Ranked #5 nationally by Golf Digest for delivering the best golf value to its customers.
+According to Golf Digest, the Coronado Municipal Golf Course has been rated one of the best.
+It was Ranked #5 nationally by Golf Digest for delivering the best golf value to its customers.

-There are ample tee time offerings, as well as options for juniors and families to golf here.
+There are ample tee time offerings and options for juniors and families to golf here.
 It is one of the most well-established golf clubs in the area, opening its doors in 1955.
 There are summer junior camps and junior classes to improve your child’s ability to swing and play.

-The golf course is staffed by professionals, and it is also available for tournaments.
+Professionals staff the golf course, and it is also available for tournaments.
 If you’re here on a date, the golf course also has a new dining room open named Feast and Fareway.

 You can enjoy a full day of golfing while also taking in the views of the surrounding water.
-Visit their website to find out more information and reserve a spot or for junior classes for the family.
+Visit their website for more information and reserve a spot for junior classes for the family.

 18. Visit the New Children’s Museum